derek-oshita/tamagotchi/README.md

 # tamagotchi
 PROJECT-ZERO - GENERAL ASSEMBLY - BY DEREK OSHITA 6/22

+// --- Scope --- //

+The final objective is to build a tamagotchi game, where a user will interact with the tamagotchi in order to prevent it from dying.

+Technologies in play:
+1. HTML
+2. CSS
+3. Vanilla JavaScript
+4. jQuery

 // --- User Story / Gameplay Logic --- //

+A user is defined as any individual who opens the tamagotchi page and interacts with it.

 1. The user will see a blank page with a button that says "create tamagotchi."